-Then place the fruit slices on the food dehydrator trays.
-Stack the trays into the dehydrator and turn it on.
+- Then place the fruit slices on the food dehydrator trays.
+Stack the trays in the dehydrator and turn it on.

-Using the suggested ratio, combine the dried fruits with the white tea and dried roses (sources below).
+- Using the suggested ratio, combine the dried fruits with the white tea and dried roses.
 You may add some dried herbs if you prefer.

-You may use two tablespoons of the homemade tea blend per 1 cup hot water.
+- You may use two tablespoon of the homemade tea blend per 1 cup hot water.
 Adjust as per your taste.

 - White tea can be steeped longer than black tea.
 It is recommended to steep the tea for 7 to 10 minutes.